Why Mermaid Sucks and What I Did About It

 Chartcraft uses a pipeline: natural language → Claude API → structured JSON → React Flow + ELK.js → interactive diagram.

 The catch: React Flow has no built-in layout engine.
-It gives you an infinite canvas and says "you figure out where things go."
+It gives you an infinite canvas and says "do whatever".
 This is where it got interesting.

 ELK.js (Eclipse Layout Kernel compiled to JavaScript) handles automatic positioning.
 When the LLM generates a graph, it produces nodes and edges with no coordinates — it doesn't know or care where things should be visually.
 ELK.js takes that topology and computes a hierarchical layout: x/y positions for every node, bend points for every edge, respecting things like flow direction, node sizes, and edge crossing minimization.

 This sounds simple until you actually try it.
 Getting ELK.js to produce good layouts required a surprising amount of work — tuning spacing algorithms, handling edge cases (pun intended) with self-loops and multi-edges, computing proper node dimensions based on content before layout runs, and dealing with the fact that the layout engine operates asynchronously while React Flow wants synchronous position data.
-There's real math involved in getting edge routing to look clean — computing Bézier control points, handling orthogonal routing for certain diagram types, managing port positions on nodes with multiple connection points.
+More on this below.

 The LLM pipeline is the part I'm most proud of.
-Claude receives the user's natural language input plus a system prompt containing the target JSON schema and a few few-shot examples per diagram type.
+We receive the user's natural language input, pack in a system prompt containing the target JSON schema and several few-shot examples per diagram type.
 It generates structured JSON.
-My backend validates that JSON against the schema.
+Backend validates that JSON against the schema.
 If it's invalid — and it is, maybe 5–10% of the time — I send the error plus the malformed JSON back to the LLM for one correction attempt.
 This autofix loop pushes generation reliability above 95%.

 The key architectural decision: the LLM never produces coordinates or layout information.
 It only generates topology — what nodes exist, what they contain, how they connect.
 All spatial reasoning is delegated to ELK.js.
 LLMs are good at understanding structure and relationships.
-They're terrible at 2D coordinate geometry.
-Play to each system's strengths.
+They're not good at elaborate 2D coordinate geometry, especially when the goal is a visually pleasing result.

 The math nobody warned me about